Janet Davies (actress): Dad's Army

 Davies was a client of the theatrical agent, Ann Callender, and also worked as a secretary for Callender whenever she was short of work.
 Callender was the wife of TV producer David Croft, the director, co-writer and producer of Dad's Army.
 Croft said that Davies "hastened to suggest herself for the part.
 After all, being in the office where the script first saw the light of day, she knew the requirements well."
 Davies went to see Croft in order to read for the part.
 Croft recalled that "She seemed to be just the right age and type to play the role."

-Davies played the doting mother of Private Frank Pike (Ian Lavender), Mrs Pike, in 30 episodes of the sitcom, with her story lines mainly involving her relationship with Sergeant Wilson (John Le Mesurier) and her 'mollycoddling' of her son, much to the annoyance of Captain George Mainwaring (Arthur Lowe).
-Her first appearance is in the first episode, The Man and the Hour, and her last is in the final episode, Never Too Old.
+Davies played the doting mother of Private Frank Pike (Ian Lavender), Mrs Pike, in 30 episodes of the sitcom, with her storylines mainly involving her relationship with Sergeant Wilson (John Le Mesurier) and her "mollycoddling" of her son, much to the annoyance of Captain Mainwaring (Arthur Lowe).

 For the film version of Dad's Army (1971), Liz Fraser was cast as Mrs Pike.
-This decision was made by the director, Norman Cohen, who wanted a less 'homely' actress for the role.
+This decision was made by the director, Norman Cohen, who wanted a less "homely" actress for the role.
 The recasting was very controversial and one of the changes imposed by backers Columbia Pictures that added to the unhappiness of the cast.
 Co-writer of the television series, Jimmy Perry, has said "It was a mistake...not to cast Janet in the role because the viewing public has come to recognise her as Mrs. Pike.
 But that was a decision made by Columbia".